What are my rights as a passenger on cancelled flights?

-- Enter the flight data of your cancelled flight into the claim calculator found on our website.
+- Enter the flight data of your cancelled flight into our claim calculator on this website.

-- You will be notified immediately how much you are owed.
+- You will be notified then how money you can expect.

-- Now sign a power of attorney and we will take care of the rest on your behalf.
+- Finally, you receive an email with a “power of attorney” letter.
+You sign it, send it back, and we will take care of the rest on your behalf.

 Once the airline has paid out your cancelled flight compensation, we’ll keep 29,75% of the compensation as commission (corresponds to 25% success fee plus VAT) and transfer the rest of the money directly to your bank account!

-Which regulations apply for my flight if the time was moved forward?
+Which regulations apply for my flight if the fight leaves much earlier than scheduled?

 If your flight departs much sooner than the originally scheduled time, this is also considered a cancellation.
 In such a case, you are also eligible for cancelled flight compensation.

-Will I receive compensation for incidental costs if I want return to the destination?
+Will I receive compensation for my extra costs if I want return to the destination?

 Yes.
 If there are several airports in one region the travel cost for this journey must be covered by the airline.
 The airline is even required to pay you if you wish to travel to another airport nearby.
 You should however discuss the details of your airline compensation with the responsible airline representatives.

-What happens, if I cancel my own flight?
+What happens, if I had cancelled my flight?

-If you chose not to board a flight you had booked, you are bound by the terms and conditions set out by the airline at the time of booking.
+If you chose not to board a flight you had booked, you are bound by the terms and conditions set out by the airline during booking.
 This can frequently result in your costs being reimbursed entirely.
-However, at times only a small portion, i.e. the fees and taxes, are reimbursed.
-Some airlines deduct processing fees from the payout sum – each airline has its own method.
+However, sometimes only a small portion, i.e. the fees and taxes, are reimbursed.
+Some airlines deduct processing fees from the payout sum – each airline has its method.
 What must be kept in mind at all times is to check your eligibility for airline compensation as quickly as possible.

 Who is entitled to compensation on a business trip?

 You are travelling on business and your company has paid for the flight.
-Your flight fulfils the compensation claim requirements of EU Regulation 261/2004.
+Your flight fulfills the compensation claim requirements of EU Regulation 261/2004.
 Who is entitled to receive the compensation?

 In accordance with EU Regulation 261/2004, the applicant and claimant is always the air passenger.